sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ### Verify / Notify coverage for following week

 1. Verify first responder for following week is still able to cover it.
-Check this on Monday (though it's a good thing to keep in mind throughout the week, in case e.g. unexpected illnesses come up).
+Check this with on deck person on Monday (and keep in mind throughout the week, e.g. if person becomes ill).  (schedule: https://docs.google.com/spreadsheets/u/1/d/13TJR93Yc9_eF5B7w4XDx6ggG_wb3aLkgCHjpLwmHPBA/)
   1. It's the scheduled responder's responsibility to find a swap, not current first responder. _TBD: We'll figure something out if said responder is unavailable due to emergency?_
   1. The person covering the following week is "on deck" for this week.
 1. Set Slack reminders in `#dlss-infrastructure` for next week's Monday morning.
 The reminders should indicate who is first responder and who is on deck for that week, and should be set for 3 am Pacific time/6 am Eastern, so that the east coast early risers don't have to wait for it.